roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

             "name":"alicloud-monitor-controller"
         }
     ],
-    "profile":"Edge",            //Specifies whether the cluster to be created is an edge cluster.
+    "profile":"Edge",            // Specifies that the cluster to be created is an edge cluster.
+    "logging_type" : "SLS",
     "worker_instance_types":[
         "ecs.hfc6.large"
     ],